sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-01/chapter-09/README.md

 ## A win or draw

-For the Tic-Tac-Toe game, the rule for whether a player wins the game is that there are three pieces connected in a straight line.
-We enumerate all possible cases of connecting lines.
-Use a two-dimensional array `FixedArray<FixedArray<bigint, 3>, 8>` to hold all the state of winning games.
-Add the array in the `won` function.
+For the Tic-Tac-Toe game, a player wins if three of his marks are in a straight line.
+We enumerate all possibilities in a two-dimensional array `FixedArray<FixedArray<bigint, 3>, 8>`.

 ```ts
 let lines: FixedArray<FixedArray<bigint, 3>, 8> = [